openfaas/docs/docs/deployment/docker-swarm.md

 ```

 !!! info
-    Basic authentication is now enabled by default for your protection.
-If you need to disable it pass the flag --no-auth to the ./deploy_stack.sh command above.
+    As of OpenFaaS 0.8.6 basic authentication will be enabled by default when running ./deploy\_stack.sh.
+If you need to disable it pass the flag `--no-auth` to the ./deploy_stack.sh script as above.

 ### 2.1 Store your admin credentials